-XIV.
+XII.
 STANDARDS AND BEST PRACTICES (SBP) COMMITTEE:

-- Section 1.
+Section 1.
 Voting Membership.
-The voting membership of the SBP Committee shall comprise of members assigned by the Commission Co-Chairs, Committee-Only members as nominated by the committee and appointed by the BOS, and the Commission Co-Chairs when attending. - Section 2.
+The voting membership of the SBP Committee shall be comprised of members assigned by the Commission Co-Chairs; Committee-Only members as nominated by the committee; a representative from local Part F organization; and the Commission Co-Chairs when attending.

+Section 2.
 Responsibilities.
-The SBP Committee is charged with the following responsibilities: - A. Working with the DHSP and other bodies to develop and implement a quality management plan and its subsequent operationalization. - B. Identifying, reviewing, developing, disseminating, and evaluating standards of care for HIV and STD services. - C. Reducing the transmission of HIV and other STDs, improving health outcomes, and optimizing quality of life and self-sufficiency for all people infected by HIV and their caregivers and families through the adoption and implementation of "best practices". - D. Recommending service system and delivery improvements to DHSP to ensure that the needs of people at risk for or living with HIV and/or other STDs are adequately met. - E. Developing and defining directives for implementation of services and service models.
+The SBP Committee is charged with the following responsibilities:

+- A. Working with DHSP and other bodies to develop and implement a quality management plan and its subsequent operationalization. - B. Identifying, reviewing, developing, disseminating, and evaluating service standards for HIV and STD services. - C. Reducing the transmission of HIV and other STDs, improving health outcomes, and optimizing quality of life and self-sufficiency for all people infected by HIV and their caregivers and families through the adoption and implementation of "best practices". - D. Recommending service system and delivery improvements to DHSP to ensure that the needs of people at risk for or living with HIV and/or other STDs are adequately met. - E. Developing and defining directives for implementation of services and service models. - F. Evaluating and designing systems to ensure that other service systems are sufficiently accessed. - G. Identifying and recommending solutions for service gaps. - H. Ensuring that the basic level of care and prevention services throughout Los

-- F. Evaluating and designing systems to ensure that other service systems are sufficiently accessed. - G. Identifying and recommending solutions for service gaps. - H. Ensuring that the basic level of care and prevention services throughout Los Angeles County is consistent in both comprehensiveness and quality through the development, implementation, and use of outcome measures. - I. Reviewing aggregate service utilization, delivery and/or quality management information from DHSP, as appropriate. - J. Evaluating and assessing service effectiveness of HIV and STD service delivery in Los Angeles County, with particular attention to, among other factors, outcome evaluation, cost effectiveness, capacity, and best practices. - K. Verifying system compliance with standards by reviewing contract and RFP templates; and - L. Carrying out other duties and responsibilities, as assigned by the Commission or the BOS.
+Angeles County is consistent in both comprehensiveness and quality through the development, implementation, and use of outcome measures.

+- I. Reviewing aggregate service utilization, delivery, and/or quality management information from DHSP, as appropriate. - J. Evaluating and assessing service effectiveness of HIV and STD service delivery in Los Angeles County, with particular attention to, among other factors, outcome evaluation, cost effectiveness, capacity, and best practices. - K. Conducting an annual assessment of the administrative mechanism, and overseeing implementation of the resulting, adopted recommendations - L. Verifying system compliance with standards by reviewing contract and Request For Proposal (RFP) templates. - M. Carrying out other duties and responsibilities, as assigned by the Commission or the BOS.